 An astringent causes tissues to contract, decreasing discharges of bodily secretions such as blood.
 Among the benefits of horse chestnut is its astringent action that gives it the ability to shrink and reduce the bleeding, pain, and inflammation of hemorrhoids.
 It also tones and strengthens blood vessels.
 This improves circulation and prevents the walls of capillaries, arteries, and veins from breaking down and leaking, which is what makes horse chestnut so beneficial in the treatment of varicose veins.

-Some other benefits of horse chestnut are its effectiveness in treating leg cramps, bruising, and swelling.
+Some other benefits are its effectiveness in treating leg cramps, bruising, and swelling.
 It is a powerful agent for reducing edema in the lower legs.
 The tea has been used as a folk remedy to treat diarrhea.
 Horse chestnut has been used topically as an ointment or cream to promote the healing of rashes, sores, and eczema.
 Aescin is the most prevalent medicinal constituent in horse chestnut and the agent that gives it such powerful therapeutic properties.

 The horse chestnut isn’t actually a chestnut; it is a member of the buckeye family.
 It gets its name due to its green, spiny casing and shiny brown nut that resemble those of chestnuts.
 The seeds, bark, and nuts contain flavones and saponins, the substances that promote a healthy vascular system and provide some of the other healing benefits of horse chestnut.
 Native to the Balkans of southeastern Europe, the horse chestnut has been planted all over the world in temperate climates for the shade provided by its beautiful, spreading canopy.